abhhi-101/aautoPilot/README.md

 abhhi

 ### Credit
-all the public repo
+all the public repo, project discovery & kali
-project discovery
-kali